MPh-py/MPh/docs/demonstrations.md

 simply ignores.
 We named the Python wrapper `pymodel` and assigned `model` to the underlying Java object just so we could do this.
-We had to replace `new String[]{"0.1", "0.2", "0.5"}` because Python does not know what [`new`][new] means.
+We had to replace `new String[]{"0.1", "0.2", "0.5"}` because Python does not know what [`new`] means.
 There, Java expects a list of three strings.
 So we replaced the expression with `["0.1", "0.2", "0.5"]`, the Python equivalent of just that: a list of these three strings.

 Occasionally when translating Java (or Matlab) code you find in the documentation, or a blog post as the case was here, you will have to